 This landing page is targeted toward participants of the Agile Robotics for Industrial Automation Competition (ARIAC).
 Contained here is general information about ARIAC, and links to important resources.

-The objective of the Agile Robotics for Industrial Automation Competition (ARIAC) is to test the agility of industrial robot systems, with the goal of enabling industrial robots on the shop floors to be more productive, more autonomous, and to require less time from shop floor workers.
+The objective of the Agile Robotics for Industrial Automation Competition (ARIAC) is to test the agility of industrial robot systems, with the goal of enabling industrial robots on the shop floors to be more productive, more autonomous, and be more responsive to the needs of shop floor workers.

-To qualify to enter the competition in June 2017, you first need to demonstrate your team's potential by completing at least one qualifying task.
-The first qualifier will be released in January 2017, with additional qualifiers to be released at set intervals leading up to the competition in June 2017.
+To qualify to enter the competition, you first need to demonstrate your team's potential by completing at least one qualifying task.
+The first qualifier will be released in March 2018, with additional qualifiers to be released at set intervals leading up to the competition.
 The qualifiers will increase in complexity and difficulty over time, moving competitors toward the challenge of the full competition.

 How a qualifier works: You participate in a qualifier remotely, using your own computer.
 We will provide instructions for how to download and install a particular version of the ARIAC software.
-We highly recommend using a computer that runs ROS Indigo on 64-bit Ubuntu Trusty (14.04); while other platforms may work, we are only officially supporting ARIAC for Indigo on 64-bit Trusty.
-We further recommend using an NVIDIA GPU with NVIDIA's drivers, for the best experience running Gazebo.
 You'll use our software together with your own code to complete a specified task, and then upload evidence of your work (e.g., data logs).
-We will accept uploads for approximately 1 month following the release of a new qualifier.

 The code needed to participate in ARIAC is available at https://bitbucket.org/osrf/ariac

 We strive to provide responsive and high-quality support for our software.
 Please refer to the following list of our support resources to find the right avenue for help and information.